jallanxjallan/onemanairforce/adaptation/scenes/~landing_at_karangendah.md

 ---
+category: past
+date: 31 March 1947
+name: Landing At Karangendah
 status: synopsis
-category: past
+synopsis: '''Freeberg tests the usability of a Japanese airstrip by simply landing on it.'''
 title: Landing At Karangendah
-date: 31 March 1947
-synopsis: Freeberg tests the usability of a Japanese airstrip by simply landing on it.

 ---

 On the return leg to Singapore, Muharto asks Bob if he can attempt a landing on a refurbished Japanese airstrip at Karangendah.
 Bob readily agrees.
 They circle the strip and Bob ponders the attempt.